StoyanBerlin/marketing_analysis/README.md

 # marketing_analysis
-Customer Data Analysis for a store
+Customer Data Analysis for a store.

 Analyzing standart demographics and product categories